-We have a mandatory water ban in effect beginning on May 1st and ending on September 30th, so we ask everyone to please conserve water.
+We have a mandatory water ban in effect beginning on May 1st and ending on September 30th.
+In addition, because of high lawn watering use we are asking that lawn watering be done on an odd-even basis.
+So we ask everyone to please conserve water.